We explain what the SA900 form covers and why it matters for families managing an estate or a trust.

 |---|---|---|

 Posting address: Trusts, HM Revenue & Customs, BX9 1EL, UK.
-Send by tracked post and retain your receipt.
+Send by tracked post and retain your proof of posting.

-- Paper filing can take longer to process than online submission.
+- Paper filing typically takes longer to process than online submission.

-- Use paper when signatures or original pages are required.
+- Use paper when signatures or original supporting pages are required.

-- Double-check that all pages are present before posting.
+- Double-check that all pages are present and in order before posting.

 Deadlines, penalties, and timing around the administration period

-Knowing the key submission dates prevents last‑minute rushes and costly penalties.
-We set out the dates you must diarise and explain what the end of administration means for the final forms.
+Knowing the key submission dates prevents last-minute rushes and costly penalties.
+We set out the dates you must diarise and explain what the end of administration means for the final filing.

 Key submission dates

-Paper submission must reach the service by 31 October after the tax year ends.
+Paper submission must reach HMRC by 31 October following the end of the tax year (5 April).

-Online filing is due by 31 January following the same year.
+Online filing is due by 31 January following the end of the same tax year.

 Late filing penalties